incepter/react-async-states/packages/docs/docs/api/use-async-state.md

 It returns an object that contains few properties, we'll explore them in a moment.

 ### Standalone vs Provider
-This hooks may be used inside and outside the provider, you won't be able to share it if outside the provider, but it has the same behavior.
+This hooks may be used inside and outside the provider and has almost the same behavior.

 For example, you can use this hook to fetch the current user from your api before mounting the provider and pass the user information to payload.